Same Difference: 2012–2014: Superheroes and split

 In spring 2012, Same Difference confirmed they had begun recording their third album, stating that they had matured and a new sound would feature on their new album.
 On 6 January 2013 London Records and Same Difference confirmed they had agreed a new record deal.

 On 24 December 2014, Same Difference broke the news that they had disbanded but were still considering whether to release their third and final album, Superheroes.

 In 2020 Same Difference reunited for a one-off charity single with proceeds going towards the COVID-19 Urgent Appeal.
 The single "One Life, One Love" was released through SP Music on 3 August and featured the students of SD Studios.

+After the disbandment of Same Difference, Sean Smith moved into musical theatre and solo music.

+In December 2015, he performed in the title role of Aladdin at the Stiwt Theatre in Wrexham, appearing alongside Alex Reid.

+From April to October 2016, Smith toured the UK in a lead role in the stage production That's Entertainment, performing with artists including Jane McDonald and The Overtones.

+In September 2016, Smith signed with Energise Records and released his debut solo single, "Turn Me On".
+The track was written by Nalle Ahlstedt and Christian Ingebrigtsen of A1 and was accompanied by a remix EP featuring a remix by Paul Varney.

+Later that year, Smith returned to the role of Aladdin, appearing at the Epstein Theatre in Liverpool from December 2016 to January 2017, alongside Natasha Hamilton, Jordan Davies and Mark Byron.

+In May 2017, he released his second solo single, "Magic".
+That month, he appeared on the ITV programme Loose Women to promote the release and debut a new image.

+Smith’s third solo single, "Fire", followed in November 2017.

+In August 2018, he released a cover of "Verona", originally performed by Koit Toome and Laura Põldvere, recorded as a duet with Australian singer Peter Wilson.
+The track was produced by Matt Pop.